awslabs/ssosync/README.md

 First, you have to setup your API.
 In the project you want to use go to the [Console](https://console.developers.google.com/apis) and select *API & Services* > *Enable APIs and Services*.
 Search for *Admin SDK* and *Enable* the API.

 You have to perform this [tutorial](https://developers.google.com/admin-sdk/directory/v1/guides/delegation) to create a service account that you use to sync your users.
-Save the JSON file your create during the process and rename it to `credentials.json`.
+Save the JSON file you create during the process and rename it to `credentials.json`.

 > you can also use the `--google-credentials` parameter to explicitly specify the file with the service credentials.
 Please, keep this file safe, or store it in the AWS Secrets Manager